vvcephei/account-cli/blog.md

 I started this year out following his workflow.
 I've used MS MyMoney, GnuCash, KMyMoney, and Mint before.
 Ledger is my clear favorite out of these.

-All of the software offerings are retty similar: they download transactions, some do a reasonable job of classifying them, but I universally spend longer than I want to wrangling transactions and generating reports.
+All of the software offerings are similar: they download transactions, some do a reasonable job of classifying them, but I universally spend longer than I want to wrangling transactions and generating reports.
 Mint is awesome at sucking in transactions and categorizing them.
 It is focused more on budgeting than the full compliment of